 What is a Data Layer?

 One of the most common mistakes made when configuring Server Side Tracking is not having a (proper) data layer.
-As a result, data may be collected incompletely or inaccurately, leading to unreliable analyses and insights.
+This can result in incomplete or inaccurate data collection, leading to unreliable analytics and insights.

-A Data Layer structures all the data coming from your website, which can then be used in Google Tag Manager for variables, tags and triggers.
+A Data Layer structures all data coming from your website, which can then be used in Google Tag Manager for variables, tags and triggers.
 In practice, this means that for every action on your website, such as a purchase, the Data Layer records this including specific information such as product name, price and quantity.
-Although often done via JavaScript, the Data Layer is more of a conceptual structure for saving data than an actual code fragment.
+Although this is often done via JavaScript, the Data Layer is more of a conceptual structure for storing data than an actual code snippet.

 In summary, a Data Layer facilitates keeping your website data organized and accessible for analysis and marketing, eliminating the need to manually collect or enter data all the time.

 Google Tag Manager (GTM) uses the Data Layer to monitor actions on a Web site.
 For example, when a user adds a product to the shopping cart, the Data Layer captures this event.
 GTM then detects this activity through the Data Layer, leading to the activation of a specific trigger.
-This trigger is associated with a tag that is configured to fire when a product is added, collecting the appropriate data without requiring manual adjustments to the website code.
+This trigger is associated with a tag that is configured to fire when a product is added, collecting the appropriate data without the need for manual modifications to the Web site code.

 What does this data flow look like in practice?

-To understand how the data flow works, let’s take the example of measuring a GA4 purchase on a website.
+To understand how the data flow works, let's take the example of measuring a GA4 purchase on a Web site.
 The process begins when a user makes a purchase on the Web site.
-This action and its associated data are saved in a structured manner in the Data Layer.
-Within this Data Layer are Variables that capture specific details of the purchase, such as product information, price and quantity.
+This action and its associated data are stored in a structured manner in the Data Layer.
+Within this Data Layer are variables that capture specific details of the purchase, such as product information, price and quantity.

-A specific tag can then be created and configured based on this trigger, such as a GA4 purchase tag.
+Based on this trigger, a specific tag can then be created and configured, such as a GA4 purchase tag.
 This tag is activated when the conditions of the trigger are met, or in other words, when a purchase occurs.
 This allows the purchase action to be accurately measured and recorded within GA4.

 TAGGRS Data Layer Plugins / Addons

-You can develop a datalayer manually, but this can take a lot of time.
+You can develop a data layer manually, but this can be time-consuming.
 Furthermore, manually configuring a Data Layer and setting up variables, triggers and tags can be complex.
 For this reason, we at TAGGRS offer apps or plugins for various platforms that allow you to set up a fully functional Data Layer for your website with just a few clicks.
 These tools greatly simplify the process, allowing you to quickly and efficiently implement the tracking needed for your website.

 What kind of Data Layer do I have?

-Google has given freedom to users to determine the structure of their Data Layer, which has led to a diversity of Data Layers.
+Google has given freedom to users to determine the structure of their Data Layer, which has resulted in a diversity of Data Layers.
 This freedom offers a lot of flexibility, but it also brings a challenge: Because of the variety of configurations, the variables you need to extract from the Data Layer can vary depending on the setup.

-This means that, despite GTM’s standardized approach, you may have to deal with different types of Data Layers, where not all variables are universal.
-At TAGGRS, we recognize this variation and have therefore developed specific templates in our Template Gallery to match the different types of Data Layers.
+This means that, despite the standardized approach of GTM, you may encounter different types of Data Layers, where not all variables are universal.
+At TAGGRS, we recognize this variation and have therefore developed specific templates in our template gallery to match the different types of Data Layers.

 At TAGGRS, we also develop our own plugins and add-ons for each CMS platform, all of which are based on the GA4 protocol.
 In our configuration blogs, we often assume this standard.
-So by installing a TAGGRS plugin or add-on, you can assume that your Data Layer is correctly set up according to this protocol.
+So by installing a TAGGRS plugin or add-on, you can rest assured that your Data Layer is set up correctly according to this protocol.

 As for the content of your Data Layer, if you don’t find e-commerce-related data, it may mean that your Data Layer is not configured for this type of data collection.
 To determine what type of Data Layer you have, you can use GTM’s preview mode.
 Standard built-in data is shown here, and if you see .ecommerce